Most 401Ks are Not Great. Here is How to Optimize Yours.

 If you do not have access to solid low-cost index funds, you could also…

 5. Seek Out a Self-Directed Brokerage Option

-A recent study found that 401K’s have an average of only 25 fund options – with an average of only 3.7 index funds each.
-As a result, only 23% of 401K assets are invested in index funds.
+A recent study found that 401Ks have an average of only 26 fund options – with an average of only a few low-cost index funds each.
+As a result, a small percent of total 401K assets are invested in index funds.

 Another solution is to…

 401Ks aren’t like sub sandwiches.
 You don’t get your 11th one free.
 Research shows that having too many open accounts can result in lagging performance.
 IRAs typically have less administrative fees and give you more flexibility than 401Ks.